BillGPT/GPTMiddleman/README.md

 ## Example API Usage

-Here are some examples of how to use the GPT-3 Chatbot Middleman API:
+Here are some examples of how to use the GPTMiddleman API:

 1. Process a chat completion request:
    ```bash